tembo-io/website/docs/tembo-cloud/try-extensions-locally.md

 # Try extensions locally

-This guide is for running a Postgres container locally that supports installing extensions with Trunk.
+Run a Postgres container locally and install extensions with Trunk.

 ## Start Postgres using Docker